acm-uiuc/icpc-website/_posts/2015-08-25-CS-491-CAP-Announcement.md

 course will be held every Wednesday from 2-3 PM in Siebel 1131.
-In the seminar, we will go over algorithms and data structures topics that will appear during the Regionals and World Finals competitions and assign problem sets for you to use to practice those concepts.
-The course is mandatory for anyone interested in competing in the ICPC regionals this year.
+In the seminar, we will go over algorithms and data structures topics that will appear during the Regionals and World Finals competitions and assign problem sets for you to use to practice those concepts. <strike>The course is mandatory for anyone interested in competing in the ICPC regionals this year.</strike> <b>UPDATE:</b> Completion of course passing requirements, which are detailed in the [course syllabus][3], is mandatory for anyone interested in competing in the ICPC regionals this year.
+You do not, however, need to sign up for or attend the course, though it is highly encouraged.
 For more information, please visit the [course website][2].

 <br>